Information for contributors

 There are currently no fees charged for submission or publication.

 JEMCA follows the COPE Code of Conduct and Best Practice Guidelines for Journal Editors and the Code of Conduct for Journal Publishers.
 For more information please see the COPE website (http://publicationethics.org/resources/code-conduct).

-All articles and letters should be written with the text and any tables in Word and graphs in Excel.
+All articles and letters should be written with the text and any tables in Word.

 The following notes are for additional guidance:

 Line drawings, graphs or charts may be included (either as colour or black and white), but it is desirable that these should withstand reduction.
 All drawings, graphs, or charts must be submitted as separate files as appropriate image files (eg: png, jpg).
 Photographs can also be included.
 Articles may be of any length.
 Manuscripts should be submitted in Times New Roman, font size 10, unjustified, double line spacing, with numbered lines and pages.
 Manuscripts should be broken into the following subsections: